chanzuckerberg/cellxgene-census/docs/cellxgene_census_FAQ.md

 - The original normalized values and embeddings are not harmonized or integrated across datasets and therefore numerically incompatible.
 - We have not chosen nor implemented a general-purpose normalization or embedding generation method to be used across all Census data.

-If you have any suggestions for methods that our team should explore please share with us via a [feature request in the github repository](https://github.com/chanzuckerberg/cellxgene-census/issues/new?assignees=&labels=user+request&template=feature-request.md&title=).
+If you have any suggestions for methods that our team should explore please share them with us via a [feature request in the github repository](https://github.com/chanzuckerberg/cellxgene-census/issues/new?assignees=&labels=user+request&template=feature-request.md&title=).

 ## How does the Census differentiate from other services?